 This site is the main repository for information on the Assembly ministry of George and Betty Geftakys.
 It is also an extensive library of information on abusive dynamics that develop in other Christian settings.

 The divisive and inflammatory words 'cult' and 'cultic' appear in some articles and links.
 On this site they are used in the sociological sense, to describe the way a group functions, not to imply heresy.
 The point is not to label or attack Bible-based groups, but to shed light on groups dynamics to help hurting people.

 Some people will disapprove of the secular content on this site, feeling that people who've been caught in a spiritually abusive situation need spiritual help only.
-Our view is that both perspectives are necessary in order to rebuild critical thinking.
-We agree that spiritual damage willonly be healed by the grace of God, but in our own recovery, information from many sources helped us.
-Secularwisdom is not complete, much is erroneous, but we believe that some of it derives from ultimate Wisdom and is compatible with it.
+Our view is that both the Biblical and the psychological perspectives are necessary in order to recover from high-demand groups.